Your browser doesn’t support HTML5 audio

 Ask them to identify each letter and help them sound out each of them.
 Ask them to replicate each letter underneath your written example.

-If your child grows bored with this activity, try mixing things up.
+If your child grows bored with this activity, try.
 There are plenty of engaging, creative ways to practice this.
 Use alternative writing tools or even household objects such as pipe cleaners.

 Identify and trace basic shapes